 Another method you can try is to clean up your disk space.
 When you launch an app, it will create swap files on your hard disk.
-If you are running out of storage space, it may cause the application not to run properly.
+If your Mac run out of application memory, it may cause the application run improperly.

-Typically, to keep your Mac working properly, you should save at least 15% of your storage space.
+Typically, to keep your Mac working properly, you should save at least 15% of your Mac memory usage.
 Otherwise, you may see a gradual decline in your Mac performance.

 There are many ways to free up disk space and among them, using BuhoCleaner is the most effective way.
-BuhoCleaner is one of the best Mac cleaners that can clean and speed up your Mac with just a few clicks.
+BuhoCleaner is one of the best Mac cleaners that can clean and speed up a Mac with just a few clicks.
 No commands or specialized skills are required.
-Just download it, launch it, scan your drive and move the unwanted files.
+Just download it, launch it, scan your drive and remove the unwanted files.

 4. Close Unused Browser Tabs and Extensions

 You may have many tabs open but forget to close them.
-They are constantly using your memory space in the background.
+They are constantly using your mac application memory in the background.
 It is recommended that you close them in time.